National Association for the over 40 year old racing cyclist

 Will there be marshalls to direct me?

 The onus is on the rider to know the course, so you should make sure that you know where the course goes before starting the race!
-But there will normally be marshalls on the course to indicate the correct route.
-NOTE: marshalls are not there to direct or stop traffic (that's illegal) or to tell you whether it's safe to proceed (that's for you to decide).
+Google Streetview can be a valuable tool to visualise the route in advance.
+There will normally be clear signage and marshalls on the course to indicate the correct route, but NOTE: marshalls are not there to direct or stop traffic (that's illegal) or to tell you whether it's safe to proceed (that's for you to decide).

 What happens if I get a puncture during the race?

 Of course anyone can have a puncture anywhere and it may happen to you during a race.
-If so, it is incumbent on you to arrange a rescue or to replace the inner tube or mend the puncture yourself.
-Whereas most organisers will not leave you stranded on a remote road, you should not assume someone will rescue you.
+If so, it is your responsibility to arrange a rescue or to replace the inner tube and mend the puncture yourself.
+Whereas most organisers will not leave you stranded on a remote road, you should not assume someone can rescue you.
 Time-triallists therefore often carry a pump, inner tube and tyre levers when they race.
 An alternative solution is to agree with a friend to mutually come to each other’s rescue should the need arise.

 What happens if someone overtakes me?